linode/apl-docs/docs/for-devs/get-started/lab-1.md

 - Tempo

 And tracing for `Istio` and `Nginx Ingress` needs to be enabled.

+2. Created a team for you on the platform.
+In the labs we'll be using a team called `demo`
+3. [Created an account](/docs/apps/keycloak#create-a-user-in-keycloak) and added you as a team member to the team group in KeyCloak
+4. Provided you with the following information:

+- The URL to access the Otomi web UI (Otomi Console)
+- Your login credentials

 When you have received the URL of the web UI of Otomi Platform and have a username/password with access permissions, then it's time to sign-in